treadup/.emacs.d/docs/search/search.md

 The following functions can be used to search and replace text in a buffer.

-The interactive function rs is an alias for replace-string.
-You can run replace-string using the following command.

-    M-x rs

-The interactive function rr is an alias for replace-regexp.
-You can run replace-regexp using the following command.

-    M-x rr

-The interactive function qrr is an alias for query-replace-regexp.
-You can run query-replace-regexp using the following command.

-    M-x qrr
+To replace a string in the entire buffer run the buffer-replace-string function which is bound to the following key chord.

+    C-c r

+To replace a regexp in the entire buffer run the buffer-replace-regexp function which is bound to the following key chord.

+    C-M-c r

 ## Searching in Project
+Searching in the entire project can be done using one of the following commands.

+To search the entire project using helm-git-grep use the following key chord.

+    C-c s
+or

+    C-c g

+To search the entire project using helm-ag-project-root use the following key chord.

+    C-c a

 ## Replacing in Project